 Some people have issues with the warming plate corroding after heavy use.
 It’s important to keep it clean and dry and don’t remove the carafe mid-brew as the dripping coffee causes this issue.

-2. Runner Up – Hamilton Beach FlexBrew Trio Coffee Maker
+3. Both Pods and Beans – Hamilton Beach FlexBrew Trio Coffee Maker

 Brand: Hamilton Beach

 Water Tank Capacity: 2 Separate Tanks (12 cups)

 - Auto shutoff